zshahab91/Shireburn-Test/README.md

 ## Features

 - View a list of employees
-- Search for employees by fullName
+- Search for employees
+- Filter list regarding any columns
+- The grid should be sortable
-- Create an employee
+- Create/Edit/Delete/View an employee
 - Import & Export functionality on grid
 - API calls to fetch employees data